 A free program to assist victims with all aspects of establishing financial independence – includes banking and credit building, skills to help victims obtain gainful employment, and guidance with finding a home or apartment.

 Pets are family, which means their safety is also important.
-At C.A.R.E., that is understood and, although unable to house pets in the safe haven, we do have a foster program that will take care of your animals while you are in shelter.
+At C.A.R.E., that is understood and, although unable to house pets in the safe haven, we do have a partnership with Suncoast Humane Society to provide a foster program that will take care of your animals while you are in shelter.

 Coordination of Services